maziac/DeZog/documentation/Usage.md

 Performance:
 - Don't expect accurate timings.
 The interrupt (IM1 and IM2) is executed after about 20ms * 3.5 MHz T-states.
-- Simulation speed, of course, depends on your PC but don't expect it to run at the normal speed of a ZX Spectrum.
-You can expect something about 5x slower.
+- Simulation speed: On a decent system the simulation will achieve the speed of a ZX 48K or even higher.

 One thing to mention that can be an advantage during development: